apple/ccs-caldavtester/README.txt

 		request body, if there is one.

 		ATTRIBUTE substitutions
-			if set to 'yes' then '$host:' and '$pathprefix:' substitutions will be performed on the data before it is sent in the request.
+			if set to 'yes' then '$host:' and '$pathprefix1:' substitutions will be performed on the data before it is sent in the request.